 Does Conduent Have My Student Loans?

-- For Federal Perkins Loans and other “campus-based loans”: Borrowers should receive contact from the college through which they received these loans, indicating their change of student loan servicer.
+- For Federal Perkins Loans and other campus-based loans: Borrowers should have received contact from the college through which they received these loans, indicating their change of student loan servicer.
 If they haven’t, they should reach out to the loan-issuing college or school for information.

-- If you had your student loans via the company, contact your lending institution or look up your loan information on the Federal Student Aid website to understand where your loans have been transferred.
+- If you had your student loans serviced through Conduent, contact your lending institution or look up your loan information on the Federal Student Aid website to understand where your loans have been transferred.